dominikh/staticcheck-action/README.md

 ### `min-go-version`

-Minimum version of Go to support.
-This affects the diagnostics reported by Staticcheck, avoiding suggestions that are not applicable to older versions of Go.
+Minimum version of Go that Staticcheck will report diagnostics for.
+That is, some diagnostics don't apply to older versions of Go.

 If unset, this will default to the Go version specified in your go.mod.
+The default is usually what you want.

 See https://staticcheck.io/docs/running-staticcheck/cli/#go for more information.